Erenaliaslangiray/ADV/README.md

    2. **File content checker**
       1. **File datatypes checking**

           _Checks possible problems and erros about data.
-Outputs go or no go for entire process._
+Outputs can be: go or no go for entire process._
       2. **Language analysis & defining categorical values**

           _NLP tools decide whether data is hierarhical or checks the context. #Cont. improvement._